State Governmental Relations

 - In what other campaign activities can UC alumni associations and foundations engage to support a ballot measure?

-UC support organizations can participate in the full array of activities in support of a ballot measure as long as the previously outlined test is met.
+University alumni associations and campus foundations can participate in the full array of activities in support of a ballot measure as long as they comply with all applicable restrictions and reporting requirements described above.
 These activities include making donations to the campaign organization; endorsing the ballot measure; sponsoring phone banks; and distributing campaign materials.

 - May a university employee support or oppose a ballot measure?